HEIGHT 5'3" WEIGHT 135 lbs.

 Follow Uhlaender on Twitter and Instagram @KateU11 and on Facebook by searching "Katie Uhlaender"!

 Katie Uhlaender was born on Tuesday July 17, 1984 in Vail, Colo.
 She is an American skeleton racer who has competed since 2003.
-She won four medals at the FIBT World Championships with one silver (women's skeleton: 2008) and three bronzes (women's skeleton: 2007, mixed bobsleigh-skeleton team event: 2008, 2009).
+She has won 11 World Cup medals, six silver medals and a trio of bronze medals, to go along with a gold at the 2012 FIBT World Championships, one silver (women's skeleton: 2008) and three bronzes (women's skeleton: 2007, mixed bobsleigh-skeleton team event: 2008, 2009).
+She also won the 2004 Junior World Championship title.

 Uhlaender won the women's skeleton world cup title twice (2006-07, 2007-08).
 She also finished sixth in the women's skeleton event at the 2006 Torino Winter Olympic Games.
 She earned a medical waiver to compete in the 2009-10 skeleton world cup season following surgery in the wake of an April 2009 snowmobile accident, where Uhlaender shattered her kneecap, and broke it again in August 2009 (having a total of four surgeries).